 It’s the same club that saw Jimmy rise through the ranks as a junior boxing champion.
 Unfortunately, his drink problem put an end to all that years ago.
 Now, Jimmy’s back and wants to train again for one last fight.
 Bill (Ray Winstone) and Eddie (Michael Smiley) run the club and they’re both sceptical at first.
 You see it in their eyes as soon as Jimmy walks into the gym, but they let him train, keeping him under close watch.

-Bill gives Jimmy a private dressing-down, where he basically says that he calls the shots and that he won’t stand for any trouble.
+Bill gives Jimmy a private dressing-down.
+He basically says he calls the shots and that he won’t stand for any trouble.
 It’s a great bit of East End, no-nonsense by Ray Winstone.
 With so much British rawness and with a cast that features some fine names, Jawbone was always guaranteed to be watchable.
 It feels like a deeply personal project and while it doesn’t break any new ground, there’s still a fresh takeaway.

 As I’m somebody who doesn’t know a whole lot about boxing, I thought Jawbone came across as very real.
 The fight scenes are viscerally entertaining and extremely well put together.
 It has one of the better fictional boxing matches that I’ve seen in recent memory.
 If a boxing movie has poorly choreographed scenes in the ring, then it’s lost me.

 Jawbone is rooted in a reality that I could easily identify with, which is mainly because it’s set in London.
 Harris is terrific as Jimmy and you really believe that this man’s life has completely fallen apart.
 He spends a lot of his time walking alongside the Thames, glaring into the dark waters as if he’s thinking about jumping in.
 Melodrama aside, I still would have liked to see more development with the overall plot and characters.

 Once Jimmy’s motives and backstory are established, the narrative rushes, almost self-knowingly towards the inevitable fight.
-That’s the problem I had with it, but I was pleased with how the film turned out as a whole.
+That’s its main flaw, but I was pleased with how the film turned out as a whole.